I started to make reeds for uilleann pipes chanter and regulators in 2008.

-In this way, the reed is more protected by dirt and last longer; furthermore, I can
+(tone is unaffected by this process).
+In this way, the reed is slightly more protected by humidity changes; furthermore, I can

 wet the tails of the reed head before the tidying up process, preventing breakages, and allowing the cane to get used to its new shape

 much more quickly than compared to a “dry” binding.

 For the bridle, instead of the traditional copper strip, I use wire of the same material, winded and blocked in

 position by twisting it.
 Apart from being more respectful to the surface and the curvature of the cane, I think that this method is easier to

 work with when you have to open/close the reed head, or substitute the bridle.

 The staple is made from a brass tube.
 Its diameter greatly affect the tuning between the two octaves: